How the Bank of England creates inflation

 Average House Price vs Money Supply.
 Data from the Nationwide Building Society and the Bank of England

-Because bank lending creates money, a big part of the increase in money supply comes from this newly created mortgage debt.
+Because money is created through bank lending, a big part of the increase in money supply comes from this newly created mortgage lending.
 The chart below shows the money supply broken down into residential mortgage loans outstanding, other loans outstanding (which includes all other personal and corporate bank loans) and the Bank of England's counterfeiting.

 Money Supply Breakdown, 1999 to 2021